 Our Training Options

-Pick up days for our 8 Weeks option is from 7 weeks 4 days to 8 weeks.
-Pick up for our 10 Weeks program (should we offer it again in the future) is from 9 weeks 5 days to 10 weeks.
-For our 11 Weeks program, the pick up days are from 10 weeks 5 days to 11 weeks.
-The 12 1/2 Weeks program pick up days (if it were an option for a particular litter) go from 12 weeks 1 day to 12 weeks 3 days.
+Pick up days for our 8 Weeks option is from 7 weeks 5 days to 8 weeks.
+Pick up for our 11 Weeks program is from 10 weeks 5 days to 11 weeks.
+If we should offer a 12 week option, the pick up days for this program will be from 11 weeks 5 days to 12 weeks.
 We will occasionally keep a puppy until 16 weeks.

 All puppies, no matter when they will be picked up will have training in all areas listed above except for our 8 week old puppies.
-However, the level at which puppies will be trained is much higher at 11 and 12 weeks than at 10 weeks.
-Developmentally, puppies are able to learn much better after 10 weeks than prior.
+However, the level at which puppies will be trained is higher for 12 week old puppies than 11 week old puppies.
+Developmentally, puppies are able to learn much better and faster the older they are.

 The New 8 Week Program

 In order to accommodate those who’d rather have an earlier pick-up with a less expensive price tag, we’ve decided to offer an 8 Week Option.
 The first four puppies from all upcoming litters will be reserved to those wanting our 11 Week option.
-We will offer any additional puppies to approved families wanting our 8 Weeks program.
+If we offer the 8 weeks program for a litter, it will be for litters with more than 2 puppies per sex.

 The average Golden Retriever litter is between 7 and 8 puppies.
 We have averaged closer to 8.
 See our How We Reserve Our Puppies for details on how our new reservation system will work.